supervisely-ecosystem/instance-migration/README.md

 - `BUCKET_NAME`: Bucket name.
 Look for it in Instance Settings -> Cloud Credentials.
 - `SEMAPHORE_SIZE`: Number of concurrent tasks to run in parallel.
 It will help to communicate with the Supervisely API properly.
 - `MAX_RETRY`: Number of retries for failed items.

+Don't forget to set envs to authenticate with the Supervisely API.
+[Learn more](https://developer.supervisely.com/getting-started/basics-of-authentication)

 ## Stage 1: Data Copying